 As detailed in Note 4 Acquisitions of the consolidated financial statements, on an ongoing basis the Group executes acquisitions and accounts for them using the acquisition method in accordance with IFRS 3 Business Combinations.
 Acquisitions either occurring in the current period or for which the accounting was finalized in the current period represent a total of \$582.8 million worth of consideration transferred.
-The Group applies valuation techniques to determine the acquisition date fair value of property, plant, and equipment and assets. relationship intangible customer The measurement period for acquisitions ends as soon as the Group receives the information it was seeking about facts and circumstances that existed as of the acquisition date or learns that more information is not obtainable.
-As disclosed by the Group, the purchase
+The Group applies valuation techniques to determine the acquisition date fair value of property, plant, and equipment and customer relationship intangible assets.
+The measurement period for acquisitions ends as soon as the Group receives the information it was seeking about facts and circumstances that existed as of the acquisition date or learns that more information is not obtainable.
+As disclosed by the Group, the purchase price allocation for several acquisitions is considered preliminary.